 IT and Computing

-We have fully embraced the recent move away from the ICT curriculum of old and towards the new Computing curriculum.
+We have fully embraced the move towards the new Computing curriculum.
 We have not, however, completely disregarded the requirement to teach our students how to use computers and technology responsibly and efficiently.
 Therefore we also include elements of Digital Literacy throughout every lesson.

 Key Stage 3 IT & Computing

 · e-Safety (incorporating Online Safety, Cyberbullying, Computer Protection and Reliability of Internet Information)